AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md

    ![](assets/image2015-5-22-14-3a42-3a7.png)

-1. Verifique se a opção **Implantado** está marcada para todos os itens do Marketing to Sales Insight.
+1. Verifique se **Implantado** está marcada para todos os itens do Marketing to Sales Insight.

    ![](assets/image2015-5-27-16-3a15-3a58.png)